top of page

 Day 1

-Arrival to Casa Ezio Marchi, evening discussion about Frescoes in the downstairs communal lounge and social supper cooked by Anna with traditional local Tuscan Aperitivo to welcome guests to the retreat environment.
+Arrival at Casa Ezio Marchi, traditional local Tuscan Aperitivo to welcome guests to the retreat followed by supper cooked by Anna.

 4.JPG